top of page

 • What the customer needs to do

-• What "success" looks like and how you'll measure it (this one's bold because it's essential)
+• What “success” looks like and how you’ll measure it

 Bonus Tip: When in Doubt, Bring in Barre

-Surely you saw that coming…right?
+Surely you saw that coming… right?

-Final Thought
+Final Thoughts

 Comments